 Moving from one house to another can be stressful and exciting all at the same time.
-Staying organized, making lists, and planning ahead make the whole process a lot easier, but so does having a few handy packing tips and tricks up your sleeve!
+Staying organized, making lists, and planning ahead make the whole process a lot easier, but so does having a few handy moving tips and tricks up your sleeve!

-Staying organized, making lists, and planning ahead makes the whole process a lot easier
+Staying organized, making lists, and planning ahead makes the whole process a lot easier.

 Because my family is planning a big move in the near future, I've spent the last week looking for ways to make the whole moving process more enjoyable.
 I'm really not one to obsess over the little things, but I do want to get our belongings from one place to the other in one piece.
 We've just purchased a few new furniture items and I don't want to risk any damage.
-These are the ones that were most helpful to me!
+These are the moving tips and tricks that were most helpful to me!